Live and Lead Mindfully

-Alberto is a global executive from Spain who relocated to L.A. with his family.
+Alberto is a global executive vice president from Spain who relocated to L.A. :

-Joerg is a client from Germany who relocated to California with his family.
+Joerg is a technology strategist from Germany who relocated to California with his family :

-Maira & Eduardo are Brazilian clients living and working in California.
+Maira & Eduardo are Brazilian professionals living and working in California :

-Alba is a client from Spain who lives and works in New York.
-This picture represents what she has learned to do while living in the US.
+Alba is a project manager from Spain who lives and works in New York.
+This picture represents what she has learned to do as a result of cultural intelligence coaching :